Spit-ups and Vomitings in Babies

 - Feeling uncomfortable.

 - Dry lips.

 - Sleepy and tired.

-When I started giving him only breastmilk I noticed that due to continuous feeding I produced more milk than before.
-My baby is 2 years old now and even today whenever I overfeed him with milk or any other food items he vomits all the extra which he ate.
+When I started giving him only breastmilk I noticed that due to continuous feeding, I produced more milk than before.
+My baby is 2 years old now and even today whenever I overfeed him with milk or any other food items he vomits all the extra that he ate.